Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 }
 ```

-Unfortunately, realistically speaking the most concise syntax possible with this approach that it still readable is `Mono` (`_` is not a valid type name, and a single-character name like `M` seems questionable).
-Since `Mono` looks like a regular type name, it does not reduce the visual noise when reading code by nearly as much as `_`.
+Unfortunately, realistically speaking the most concise syntax possible with this approach that is also _still readable_ is `Mono`. `_` is not a valid type name, and a single-character name like `M` seems questionable.
+Since `Mono` looks like a regular type name, it does not reduce the visual noise when reading code by nearly as much as `_` would.

 However, it does raise the question if allowing `_` as a type name could be a viable alternative to introducing `ComplexType.TMono`.
 The standard library would possibly contain a `@:coreType abstract _ {}` in this case.
 Still, this might end up being just as or even more breaking than introducing a new `ComplexType` constructor, as various tools will have to support types named `_`.
 It also means the toplevel `_` type could be shadowed by user types, which seems undesirable.